-ADHD can really complicate life sometimes.
+Life with ADHD can be hard sometimes.
 But we can make it a bit easier by using the right strategies and tools.
 What everyday items can you get to simplify things and help you be rested, organized, and productive?
 Let’s have a look at some things that make life more ADHD-friendly.

 This blog post contains affiliate links, which means that if you buy something through the link, I get a small compensation at no extra cost to you.
 Thank you for your support!